 - A28.
-In applying ISA (UK) 315 (Revised June 2016), the auditor's understanding of the nature and extent of oversight and governance that the entity has in place over management's process for making accounting estimates may be important to the auditor's required evaluation as it relates to whether: - Management, with the oversight of those charged with governance, has created and maintained a culture of honesty and ethical behavior; and - The strengths in the control environment elements collectively provide an appropriate foundation for the other components of internal control and whether those other components are undermined by deficiencies in the control environment. - A29.
-The auditor may obtain an understanding of whether those charged with governance: - Have the skills or knowledge to understand the characteristics of a particular method or model to make accounting estimates, or the risks related to the accounting estimate, for example, risks related to the method or information technology used in making the accounting estimates;
+In applying ISA (UK) 315 (Revised July 2020), the auditor's understanding of the nature and extent of oversight and governance that the entity has in place over management's process for making accounting estimates may be important to the auditor's required evaluation of whether: - Management, with the oversight of those charged with governance, has created and maintained a culture of honesty and ethical behavior; - The control environment providea an appropriate foundation for the other components of the system of internal control considering the nature and size of the entity; and - Control deficiencies identified in the control environment undermine the other components of the system of internal control.